 ERROL PARKER | Editor-at-large | Contact

-A NEW GROUP of critically endangered drug addicts has been spotted close to a trendy new Japanese-inspired gastropub, in Sydney’s Inner South, raising hopes the rare creatures may not be wiped out in the next decade as scientists and anthropologists had feared.
+Despite the initial commotion surrounding the presence of the disoriented and distressed drug users, the sighting is raising hopes the rare creatures may not be wiped out in the next decade as scientists and anthropologists had feared.

 The Redfern Junkie, with its sickly gait and gaunt pallor, is endemic to the Redfern district, but their numbers have dwindled in recent years because of property developments and gentrification activity in the suburb’s fringes.